pycom/pycom-documentation/content/tutorials/networks/lte/_index.md

 ## LTE Troubleshooting guide

-Below you can find a detailled troubleshooting guide discussing
+Below you can find a detailed troubleshooting guide discussing

 ### Debug output